 What makes these the best veggie burgers?

-So the veggie burgers themselves are made from a base of roasted cauliflower and quinoa which makes them super filling and gives them a nice healthy base.
+So the burgers themselves are made from a base of roasted cauliflower and quinoa which makes them super filling and gives them a nice healthy base.

 To that I added tons of spices including my favourites; smoked paprika and cumin.
 And then there's just a bit of cheese and panko because you can't keep it too healthy, right?